deepakhj/cadent/docs/writers.md

     - kafka + kafka-flat:

-        Toss stats into a kafka topic (no readers/render api for this mode)
+        Toss stats into a kafka topic (no readers/render api for this mode) for processing by some other entity

 ### Writer Schemas